eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 ## What you have learned
 In this quick guide, you have learned to:
-* Prepare Minikube and install Codewind
+* Install Minikube and Codewind
 * Develop a micorservice using Codewind on Minikube

 ## Next steps